kuoruan/verdaccio-openid/README.md

 ## About

-This plugin integrates with Verdaccio and re-exposes a new authentication plugin API that makes authentication more extensible and combinable, including suppport for modications to the default UI.

-The result is a more consistent login experience and support for long-requested authentication features, such as: configurable setup instructions, multiple authentication methods, fine-grained permissions, reverse proxy authentication, 2FA, WebAuthn, and more.

 This is a Verdaccio plugin that offers OIDC OAuth integration for both the browser and the command line.

 ### Compatibility